 Receptive language is the understanding of language expressed by others.
 Expressive and receptive oral language are often referred to as ‘speaking and listening’.

 The Victorian Curriculum F - 10 recognises the importance of oral language as a communicative process, with speaking and listening receiving prominence in the English curriculum, alongside reading, viewing and writing.
-Speaking and listening in the classroom serve both social and educative purposes.
-That is, speaking and listening is central to forming relationships, and acting as cognitive tools for learning (Vygotsky, 1978).
+Speaking and listening in the classroom serves both a social and educative purpose as speaking and listening is a key aspect of forming relationships, as well as being a mode through which learning occurs.
+(Vygotsky, 1978).

-Acknowledging the major role speaking and listening play inside and outside of school, it stands to reason that oral language should not be left to chance, but planned for across the curriculum and explicitly taught.
+Since speaking and listening is important for both social connection and learning oral language teaching should be planned for across the curriculum and explicitly taught.

-The English curriculum, speaking and listening is a starting point when considering what should be taught.
-The other modes of the English curriculum, and other curriculum disciplines, all have knowledge, actions and skill development mediated by speaking and listening.
+The Victorian English curriculum, speaking and listening provides guidelines about what should be taught.
+The other modes of the English curriculum (reading and viwgin and writing), as well as other other curriculum learnign areas, all have knowledge, actions and skill development mediated by speaking and listening.
 At each level of the curriculum and across all disciplines, spoken texts are included with written and multimodal texts, to be explored, analysed and created.

 The Victorian Curriculum F – 10 provides the following account of speaking and listening:

-The curriculum presents speaking and listening as a means of addressing purpose.
-Linguist M.A.K.
-Halliday expressed purpose in terms of functions.
-It is useful to examine speaking and listening through Halliday’s functions of language, to see the pervasive roles of speaking and listening (see table below).
-Teachers can use the functions of language to audit the types of oral language interactions they are planning for their students.
+The Victorian curriculum also presents speaking and lsitening as a means of addressing specific purposes.
+The purposes for which oral language is used are both practical and linguistic.
+Halliday presented these purposes as linguistic functions which provide teachers with a useful way to examine speaking and listening (see table below).
+Teachers can use Halliday's (2007) functions of language to audit the types of oral language interactions they are planning for their students.

 |Instrumental||Language for meeting wants and needs||I want to read that book.|